SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/DataBinding/DynamicObj/README.md

 #Dynamic Object Sample

-This sample demonstrate how to bind DynamicObject data with the diagram.
-The DynamicObject can be bound to Diagram by assigning to the [DataSource] property of the DataSourceSettings.
+This sample demonstrates how to bind the DynamicObject data with the diagram.
+The DynamicObject can be bound to the Diagram by assigning to the [DataSource] property of the DataSourceSettings.

 ## Prerequisites